Social-AI-VU/social-interaction-cloud/docs/source/tutorials/2_service.rst

 📄 SIC Services
 ----------------------------
-The :doc:`Available services <../api/services>` page provides more details about which services are available, how to use them, and how to extend them.
+The :doc:`How to use a service <../api/how_to_use_a_service>` page provides more details about which services are available, how to use them, and how to extend them.

 In this example we will use the face detection service to draw a bounding box around a face that is detected in your laptop camera feed.
 It uses the ``sic_applications/demos`` `demo_desktop_camera_facedetection.py <https://github.com/Social-AI-VU/sic_applications/blob/main/demos/desktop/demo_desktop_camera_facedetection.py>`_.